E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ### R3 OSPF Configuration

-R3 connects to both available paths and advertises the Site 2 LAN.
+R3 connects both available OSPF paths to the Site 2 LAN.

-The interface facing PC1 is passive because it connects to an end device instead of another OSPF router.
+Its interface toward R1 also uses an OSPF cost of `10`, making the R1 path less preferred in both directions.

-The R3 interface toward R1 also uses a cost of `10`, making the R1 path less preferred in both directions.
+The interface facing PC1 is passive because it does not connect to another OSPF router.

 ```cisco
 interface GigabitEthernet0/0